Guoyantao/GFCalculator/README.md

 ![esh_tree_loss](images/esh%20tree%20loss.jpg)

+The actual algorithm calculates forest loss for each year separately - the principles are the same.
+The output of the program constitutes of:
+* Forest cover in 2000 within habitat of a given species.
+* Forest loss from 2001 till 2012 within habitat of a given species.

-The procedure is applied to all species as illustrated on a diagram below:
+From the forest loss one can infer habitat loss for forest-dependent species, but this part is beyond scope of the presented script.
+The described procedure is applied to all species as illustrated on a diagram below:

 ![diagram](algorithm.png?token=AFPv1fVwT39JenrwQi6h3yTRPbfXMdiQks5WE5piwA%3D%3D)